-- In Australia, employers are required to issue a payslip within one day after payday.
+- In Australia, employers must give you a payslip within a day after your payday.
 You might receive your pay weekly, bi-weekly, or monthly.
-The payslip is essential as it details your earnings and the tax deducted. - If you're a temporary resident with a job in Australia, your employer must contribute to your superannuation fund if you qualify. - Your employer must also have insurance that covers you for any injuries or illnesses that occur due to your job.
-This insurance, known as workers' compensation, could cover your medical expenses or lost wages until you can return to work. - Australia's minimum wage is updated annually and varies depending on the job type.
+The payslip is vital because it details your earnings and the tax deducted. - If you're a temporary resident with a job in Australia, your employer must contribute to your superannuation fund if you qualify. - Your employer must have insurance that covers you for any injuries or illnesses that occur due to your job.
+This insurance, known as workers' compensation, could cover your medical expenses or lost wages until you can return to work.

+• Australia's minimum wage is updated annually and varies depending on the job type.
 You can check the current rate on the Fair Work Ombudsman's website.
-If you're being paid less than the minimum wage, you can report it to the Fair work Ombudsman without facing any repercussions.
+If you're being paid less than the minimum wage, you won't face any consequences for reporting it to the Fair Work Ombudsman.